chikin030611/Live2DCSharpSDK/README.md

 ### Workflow

 In `Live2dControl.axaml.cs`, new `Live2dRender.cs` instance is initialized.
-When the button in the layout is clicked, `StartSpeaking()` is called.
+When the button in the layout is clicked, `StartSpeaking()` of `Live2dRender.cs` is called.

 In `Live2dRender.cs`, `StartSpeaking()` calls a function in `QnaAudioManager.cs` for audio playback (model speaking). `Live2dRender.cs` also interacts with the `LAppDelegate.cs` to synchronize the mouth movements of the Live2D model with the audio playback.
 This synchronization is achieved by analyzing the audio sound waves and adjusting the mouth size accordingly.